paysafecard/paysafecard-rest_api-php/payment/README.md

 $key = "psc_abcde-fg1234-5678h"; // use your own PSC key

 // create a new payment controller object
-// set second parameter to `true`, if you want to use the sandbox API
+// set second parameter to `false`, if you want to use the production API
 $pscpayment = new PaysafecardPaymentController($key, true);

 // define needed payment parameters